swadhinroutray/swadhinroutray/README.md

 <br />
 <br />

-Hi, I'm Swadhin 😉, a programmer 👨🏻‍💻 from India .Currently a third year Computer & Communications student from MIT, Manipal.
-My interests lie in the domains of Web Dev and DevOps.
-Would love to get in touch with you!.
+Hi, I'm Swadhin 😉, a programmer 👨🏻‍💻 from India.
+I'm a third year Computer & Communications student from MIT, Manipal.
+My interests lie in the domains of server-side development, DevOps and Cloud Networking.
 Currently, I'm working with serverless applications using [AWS Lambda and IBM Cloud Functions](https://github.com/swadhinroutray/multi-cloud) as well as working on a TLS/SSL Scanner.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" />

 **Current Status Quo**

 - 🤔 My research interests are with Cloud Networking and Cybersecurity.
-- 💬 Ask me about anything, I would like to answer.
+- 💬 Ask me about anything, I would love to talk to you!
 - 📫 Please email via swadhin.routray@gmail.com to reach me.
 - 👀 See my [Curriculum Vitae](https://drive.google.com/file/d/1y9tACEWhn1maEnQ_DwAIcgO5egIJCF5k/view) to get more info.